 - Phase Three - $50,000 – (remaining work needed to complete the project)

-- In this example, the grant application would include a statement that all expenses have been paid for the completed phase (Phase One), confirmation of the matching $10,000 needed for the Special Project Grant phase (Phase Two), and confirmation that sufficient funds are secured for Phase Three to ensure the completion of the $100,000 project (Phases One, Two, and Three.)
+- In this example, the grant application would include a statement that all expenses have been paid for the completed phase (Phase One), confirmation of the matching $10,000 needed for the Special Project Grant phase (Phase Two), and confirmation that sufficient funds are secured by the applicant for Phase Three to ensure the completion of the $100,000 project (Phases One, Two, and Three.)

 In-kind contributions of labor or materials must not be included in the project total.